 A Little Bit About Me

-I've made my home base in Albuquerque, New Mexico with a circle of eclectic friends.
+I've made my home base in Albuquerque, New Mexico, with a circle of eclectic friends.
 I started out in the tech world as a computer programmer and, after several side journeys, have come full circle back as a front-end web developer.

 I am hooked on coding web sites.
-What is now possible with a website can be breath taking.
-Though most businesses need an excellent user experience more than they need breath taking.
+What is now possible with a website is breathtaking--although most businesses need an excellent user experience more than they need breath taking.

 I love solving my clients' web problems and I love wrangling code.
-I can us my listening skills, eye for details, and love of teamwork to get your website up to snuff.
+I can use my listening skills, eye for detail, and love of teamwork to make your website a genuine asset to your business.